-- Which are the central concepts in LibPlasma?

-- What is provided by a Plasma workspace?
+• What is provided by a Plasma workspace?

 - What does Plasma Integration provide?

 - How is the integration between a Wayland session and our frameworks done?

 - How to extend System Settings?

-- Which are the central concepts in LibPlasma?

 - What is provided by a Plasma workspace?

 - What does Plasma Integration provide?

 - How is the integration between a Wayland session and our frameworks done?

 - How to extend System Settings?

-- Which are the central concepts in LibPlasma?

 - What is provided by a Plasma workspace?

 - What does Plasma Integration provide?

 - How is the integration between a Wayland session and our frameworks done?

 - How to extend System Settings?

-- Which are the central concepts in LibPlasma?

 - What is provided by a Plasma workspace?

 - What does Plasma Integration provide?

 - How is the integration between a Wayland session and our frameworks done?

 - How to extend System Settings?

 - Our workspaces provide essentially

 - System services

 - Configuration modules

 - Styles

 - Plasma applets

 - Integration plugins

 - A shell and a window manager

 - This is largely form factor agnostic and this maximizes reusability

 - To achieve this we rely quite a bit on scripting and KPackage

 - Our KDE Platform Theme for QPA is key to integrate Qt applications in our workspaces

 - KWin has its own platform abstraction layer

-- KWin is our wayland server implementation
+- KWayland Integration is where you find Wayland specific behavior injected in KDE Frameworks

 - System Settings API is mostly provided by KDE Frameworks